 Big Mountain Passes?
 Riding in the shadows of 8000m Peaks?
 Stunning Remote Teahouses?
 Dal Bhat?
-Join us in Nepal, on the first of our Pannier Expeditions – longer, more adventurous bikepacking tours in the world’s wilds…
+Join us in Nepal, on the first of our Pannier Expeditions – bucket-list bikepacking tours in the world’s wilds…

 The Annapurna Circuit is considered one of the most challenging bike trips in the world – this expedition takes us to some of the most stunning biking tracks in Nepal, starting at 700m above sea level, and reaches up to a staggering height of 5416 meters at Thorong-La pass.
 We will ride a combination of jeep track, trails covered with snow and single tracks

 via Manang and Mustang’s harsh climatic condition.
 Hardships aside, you will be rewarded with the fantastic Teahouse infrastructure in the mountains, and the opportunities to get up close and personal with the locals, whose lifestyle in these mountain villages have remained unchanged for centuries…

 …for our Pannier Expeditions to run, we do need to reach the minimum group size, at least ninety days before the start date.
 Post booking, we’ll keep you informed as to numbers and progress until we can 100% confirm the trip can go ahead.
 We’d rather be transparent about this, especially for our longer-haul Expeditions…